samuelmholley1/Life-Command-Rebuild/README.md

 - **Rationale:** This allows us to test features that require historical data, while ensuring all other test data is wiped before each run for isolation and repeatability.
 - **Test Implementation:** All E2E tests are written to ignore any task with a title starting with `[PRESERVE]` in their assertions and queries.
 If you add new E2E tests, ensure they do not fail or make assertions based on the presence of this preserved task.
 - **Non-coders:** If you see a task with `[PRESERVE]` in the title, do not delete or modify it.
 It is required for automated testing and system health checks.

+---

+# July 8, 2025: E2E Robustness, Preserved Data Policy, and Final QA Log

+## Session Summary (AI Engineer Log)

+- **E2E Filtering/Sorting Test Failures:**
+  - Initial failures in the "filters tasks by active/completed/all" E2E test were due to a race condition (UI/backend delay after adding a task), not the preserved task logic.
+  - Solution: Increased Playwright's `toBeVisible` timeout to 10s after adding tasks.
+This made the test robust and all tests now pass.
+- **Preserved Task Policy:**
+  - All E2E test queries and assertions now explicitly ignore any task with a title starting with `[PRESERVE]`.
+  - The preserved task (`[PRESERVE] July 8, 2025 Historical Test Task`) is never deleted by E2E setup and is required for future feature testing and auditability.
+  - This policy is documented in the README and enforced in code.
+- **Test Data Management:**
+  - E2E setup (`global.setup.ts`) deletes all tasks for the test user except the preserved task before each run.
+  - All E2E-created tasks use unique, timestamped titles for strict test isolation.
+- **Debugging & QA:**
+  - All E2E test failures and fixes are logged in this section for future reference.
+  - The E2E suite is now stable, idempotent, and production-ready.
+- **Non-coder Guidance:**
+  - If you see a task with `[PRESERVE]` in the title, do not delete or modify it.
+It is required for automated testing and system health checks.
+- **Commit & Push:**
+  - All changes, fixes, and documentation from this session are committed and pushed to the repository.